coolOrangeLabs/sample-workflows/AUTOMATE/Clean-up Shared Attachments/README.md

 The PDF on the network folder is a copy of the linked attachment of the drawing in Vault.

 ## Event Settings
-The following settings must be adjusted in the events script COOLORANGE.CleanUpSharedPDF.ps1:
+The following settings must be adjusted in the events script:

 ```powershell
 #region Settings